"Once you have had a wonderful dog, a life without one is a life diminished." - Dean Koontz

 So you think you need a dog (and I'm not going to argue with that!).
 But a dog is a long term relationship.
 Don't try to turn a one-night stand into a long term relationship.
 You need to do a little research first before you take them home to mother.

-I've unfortunately heard a lot of sad stories about the Covid Dogs not working out.
-A dog starting to act differently outside the shelter where they were adopted from.
-Things such as extreme dog reactivity.
+Unfortunately, a lot of the Covid Dogs not working out.
+Dogs having been adopted on a whim.
+Some dogs showing extreme dog reactivity.
 Dogs who turned out not to be safe around cats, or even worse: not safe around the kids.
+Here in Cleveland, the once empty (-ish) dog shelters and rescues are full again.

 Is it the dog's fault?
 No, please don't be silly.
 The beauty of dogs is that they are absolutely unapologetic about being a dog.
 They always do what they deem is correct based on the current information they have.
 They don't sugarcoat and they don't lie.

-Me: Sparta, does this dress make my butt look big?
+Me: Does this dress make my butt look big?

 So it's important to know who you are inviting to share the next 10+ years of your life with.
 Covid Dog or not, they all have distinct personalities and it's imperative you understand, to the best of your ability, how that personality fits in with the personalities already living in your house before you decide on a dog.

 So how do you do that?
 By breed?
 Emphatically, no!
 Here's the problem with going by breed: you enter into the area of breed prejudice.
 No, not all Labs like water.
-Yes, there are some Border Collies who couldn't herd water out of a boot with the instructions written on the heel.
-Breed standards only give you a general idea of what you could expect from a specific breed, and is not an instruction manual for who the dog in front of you is.
-Complicating the matter are dog like the aforementioned "Floofadoodle"
+Yes, there are some Border Collies who couldn't herd sheep out of a boot with the instructions written on the heel.
+Breed standards only give you a general idea of what you could expect from a specific breed, and is not an instruction manual for training the dog in front of you.
+Complicating the matter are dogs like the aforementioned "Floofadoodle"

 Floofadoodle: n.
 Any breed of dog that is half Poodle, i.e., Labradoodle, Goldendoodle, Cavapoo, and of course the crowed favorite, the Shihpoo.
 See also: Mutt.